chanzuckerberg/happy/docs/Service_Discovery_In_EKS.md

 Kubernetes manages scaling by creating more replicas of a pod, so as you scale, you get more and more pods.

 In Core DNS, each pod will have a unique hostname consisting of its name and some random characters.
-It will have its own randomly assigned IP address, and that IP address will be different each time a pod is started.
+It will also have its own randomly assigned IP address.
+The assigned IP address and hostname will be different each time a pod is started.

-But if pod hostnames are random, how do I put a pod hostname in my configuration?
-Answer: You don't!
-If you're putting a pod hostname or IP in a configuration anywhere, you're not going to have a good time.
+But if pod hostnames and IPs are random, how do I put them in my configuration?
+Answer: *You don't!* If you're putting a pod hostname or IP in a configuration anywhere, you're not going to have a good time.
 For this, you want a `Service`.

 # Services